 - Backpacking Gear for Beginners: DishesThis post is part of the Backpacking Gear for Beginners course.
 Why do you need dishes?
 You probably want to eat while you’re backpacking, right?
 That usually… Read More »Backpacking Gear for Beginners: Dishes

-- Backpacking Gear for Beginners: Tips to StartThis post is part of the Backpacking Gear for Beginners course.
-That’s the end of the gear section.
-You now have enough knowledge to be dangerous to… Read More »Backpacking Gear for Beginners: Tips to Start
+- Backpacking Gear for Beginners: MidlayersThis post is part of the Backpacking Gear for Beginners course.
+Why do you need middle layers?
+On top of your base layers you’ll have midlayers, often… Read More »Backpacking Gear for Beginners: Midlayers